How can I use Sysprep to create and install custom reusable Windows AMIs?

 For Image name, enter a name.

-For more information and customization options, see Create a Standard Amazon Machine Image Using Sysprep.
+For more information and customization options, see Create a standardized Amazon Machine Image (AMI) using Sysprep.

 If you receive error messages or experience issues when using Sysprep, see Troubleshooting Sysprep.